Clement1103/data_science_projects/README.md

 ```

 **However, to avoid having to install this, I've downloaded the notebooks as pdf files, which can be viewed without an environment.**

+In addition, for each project, datasets are stored in zip folders.
+These need to be unzipped if you wish to run the notebooks.

 ## 💡 Closing remarks